Read our top closing sales tips from expert salespeople to learn how best to ask for the deal, including preparation and follow-up.

 Now, it’s time to focus on the lead generation process in the context of business networking.
 Taking the proper steps will ensure that you maximize your return on the time investment of networking, as it can feel like a lot of upfront work at first.
 But by taking the following steps, business networking can become one of the most valuable strategies you’ve ever used:

-Let’s dive into the details on each of these steps to give a more comprehensive look at business networking.
+Let’s dive into the details on each of these steps to get a deeper look at business networking.

 Before anything else, you need to figure out who your market is.
 The goal is to identify demographics and psychographics in order to create a buyer persona.
 Hammering out who your customer is, how old they are, what they do for a living, and where they live is paramount to starting any variety of lead generation strategy.